The Personio People Manual

 Businesses are required by law to provide a workplace pension scheme for eligible staff.
 The company provides a minimum monthly contribution and the employee adds a monthly contribution, too.
 Both amounts are a percentage of the employee’s salary.

 Businesses that want to attract and retain the best employees, however, go above and beyond the legal minimum contribution amount.
-Some contribute as much as 9 – 10% of the salary each month — a strong incentive for employees looking to maximize the overall financial benefits they get from their employers.
+Some contribute as much as 9 – 10% of the salary each month — a strong incentive for employees looking to maximise the overall financial benefits they get from their employers.

 Generous pension schemes are one of the best ways that a company can demonstrate it appreciates an employee’s hard work.
 It puts meaning behind the message that it cares about employees’ long-term wellbeing.